awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/create-dataset-use-manifest.md

 The following procedure shows you how to create a training or test dataset by importing an SageMaker format manifest file that is stored in an Amazon S3 bucket\.

 After you create the dataset, you can add more images to the dataset, or add labels to images\.
-For more information, see [Editing your dataset](edit-dataset.md)\.<a name="create-dataset-procedure-manifest-file"></a>
+For more information, see [Adding images to your dataset](edit-dataset.md)\.<a name="create-dataset-procedure-manifest-file"></a>

 **To create a dataset using an SageMaker Ground Truth format manifest file \(console\)**